 VocationEach and every one of us is a vocation: called into being by God and precious in his sight.
 The monastic vocation is thus one among many, but it makes special demands which only grace can help us fulfil.
 St Benedict says that newcomers to monastic life should not be granted an easy entrance but instead tested, to see whether the call is really from God.
 Moreover, the novice mistress is to speak frankly about all the difficulties and hardships through which we make our way to God.

-If you believe that God may be calling you to monastic life here at Howton Grove, we suggest you first get to know the community and see for yourself how we live.
+If you believe that God may be calling you to monastic life here at Howton Grove, we suggest you first get to know the community and learn how we live.
 A small community does not have all the human and material resources available to a larger one, but against that, we do have opportunities not so readily available to larger or longer established groups.
 It is an important part of the Benedictine Tradition to be called to a particular community because, although there is a family likeness among communities, there is also a strong sense of individuality, and here at Howton Groved we lay special emphasis on aspects of monastic life which another community might not.

 In general, we urge candidates to take a sabbatical from work if they can, so that they are able to take up their career again if they find that monastic life is not for them.
 Our FAQ tells you more about the basic requirements.
 Reasonable health is one of them as monastic life is physically and psychologically demanding.
 Candidates from overseas need to be aware that there can be extra complications about visas, healthcare and the like.
 Sadly, life isn't quite as simple as it was in St Benedict's day.